Image by MicroStockHub from iStock

 Communication Frameworks

-In the end, I share a communication framework I developed and used to explain holistically the economic value of architecture and technology investment (Figure 4).
+Here, I share communication frameworks I have used to explain the economic value of architecture and technology investment more holistically (Figure 4).

 Figure 4: A framework for discussing investments and options.